 1971 marked the first time an email was sent.
 According to records, there are over 3.9 billion email accounts.
 They say that over half your inbox is made up of spam.
 Beneath the convenience of the internet bares the question is email use safe?
 In this article, we will also look at the sextortion email examples.

 The online scam known as cyber sextortion exploits people’s fear that their most intimate moments will be exposed to the public.
 It usually comes in the form of an email, and they are not only dangerous and unsettling but can have serious consequences in the real world as well.
 Sextortion emails are a serious threat to your privacy and security.
-Learn how to stop sextortion email scams and the steps to protect yourself from becoming a victim.
+Learn how to stop sextortion email scams and the steps to protect yourself from becoming a victim by knowing if they are real.

 What is Email Sextortion?